José Vizcaíno: Return to the Giants (2006)

 Vizcaíno was not offered arbitration following the 2005 season from Houston.
 Instead, he signed a one-year contract with the San Francisco Giants, who designated pitcher Brian Burres for assignment to make room for him on the roster.
 On August 14, Vizcaíno was designated for assignment by the Giants after hitting just .210 over 64 games.

 St. Louis Cardinals (2006)

 On August 23, 2006, Vizcaíno was signed to a contract by the Cardinals and spent the rest of the 2006 season as a replacement for injured shortstop David Eckstein.
+He played sixteen games but missed the postseason roster.

 Post-playing career

 Vizcaíno was hired as a Special Assistant of Baseball Operations in the Los Angeles Dodgers front office in January 2008.

 Personal life

 Vizcaíno's son, José Jr., played college baseball for Santa Clara University and was drafted by the San Francisco Giants in the 7th round of the 2015 MLB Draft.